Axa: Axa Ireland

 Axa established a presence in Ireland in 1999 when it bought British-based Guardian Royal Exchange, which had previously acquired PMPA.
 PMPA, Private Motorists Protection Association, was at the time one of Ireland's biggest insurance companies.
 It is the third-largest general insurer in the Republic of Ireland.

 In August 2023, it was announced Axa had acquired the Little Island, Cork-headquartered health insurance company, Laya Healthcare for €650 million.

 Axa Canada

 Axa Canada marketed insurance in Quebec, Ontario, Western Canada and Atlantic Canada.
 In 2009 it had a total of approximately 2300 employees and 4000 brokers and advisors.
 The head office was in Montreal, Quebec.
 In 2011 it was sold to Intact Financial Corp. for C$2.6 billion.

-AXA United States
+Axa in the United States

-The American arm of Axa is Axa Financial, Inc., which is known mainly through its subsidiaries such as Axa Advisors, Axa Network, MONY (formerly Mutual of New York), US Financial Life, and AllianceBernstein.
-The Equitable was acquired in 1991; the Mutual Life Insurance Company of New York (MONY) was acquired in 2004.
+Axa's activities in the United State primarily fall under Axa Partners SA, which includes Axa Travel Insurance marketed directly to consumers as well as various services and third-party administration provided to health, auto, home, and other insurers.

-Axa's US operations are incorporated in Delaware.
+Axa previously owned life insurance companies in the US, including MONY (formerly Mutual of New York) and US Financial Life, and various entities under Equitable Holdings, Inc. (previously known as AXA Equitable Holdings, AXA America Holdings, The Equitable Life Assurance Society of the United States, and other names), but sold or spun off these holdings in the 2010s.